flythings/nodejs/README.md

 ## Random Triple From Date Insertion

-Description: random data insertions to generate observations from specific date to another specific date, without series identifier, but with the things names.
+**Description**: random data insertions to generate observations from specific date to another specific date, without series identifier, but with the things names.

-File: clients/randomTripleInsertion.js
+**File**: clients/randomTripleInsertion.js

-Execution: node clients/randomMultipleTripleInsertion.js (from this path)
+**Execution**: node clients/randomMultipleTripleInsertion.js (from this path)

 Available Properties:
 * foi: (Optional, Default Foi Test) the interest thing name to monitoring.